-Making the transition from undergraduate to graduate student
+Making the move from undergraduate to graduate student

 By Scott Hibbard, August 2015

-Reading and Synthesis of Ideas — becoming Subject Matter Experts
+2. Reading and Synthesis of Ideas — Becoming Subject Matter Experts

 About the Author